FaisalRana/ReactJs.TheBubbleRoom/README.md

 <h3 align="center"> Epicodus - January PT Cohort </h3>
 <h5 align="center"> ReactJS First Assignment  </h5>

 <p>This ReactJS application that will allow a user to manage and keep track of pepsi products.
 The application allows full CRUD functionality and includes a special button to keep track of sales and profits.
 The project demonstrates functional programming and utilizes an approach that avoids mutating the state.
-It also shows how ReactJS can be utilize reusable components to reduce redundant code.</p>
+It also shows how ReactJS can be used for reusable components to reduce redundant code.</p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)